ACTSS- Access and Communication Technology Specialist

 The aim of the COPE program is to improve children’s development and to support parents.
 To be eligible for these programs customers must live in the local area of Salisbury and Parafield Gardens.
 The weekly supported playgroups run in partnership with Bagster Road Community Centre in Salisbury North, Parafield Gardens Children’s Centre and Lake Windemere Children’s Centre.

 Novita’s Day Options is a friendly, fun and inclusive program providing learning and recreational activities for adults living with a disability.
-The program operates 48 weeks of the year from Novita's Regency Park Centre and O’Halloran Hill.
+The program operates 48 weeks of the year and is run at the Regency Park Centre and O'Halloran Hill.